syncfusion-content/xamarin-docs/Xamarin/SfRadialMenu/Populating-Items.md

 ![SfRadialMenu with Items](images/populatingItems.png)

-N> To use FontIcons, add respective FontFamily name in `info.plist` file under fonts provided by application category.
+N> To use FontIcons, add respective FontFamily name in the `info.plist` file under fonts provided by application category.

 ## Through ItemsSource and ItemTemplate

 Using ItemsSource, objects of any class can be given as items for SfRadialMenu.
 The views corresponding to the objects can be set using the ItemTemplate property.
-The simple usage of ItemTemplate and ItemsSource to display a default image and name of users is given below.
+A simple usage of ItemTemplate and ItemsSource to display a default image and name of users is shown in the following code.

 {% tabs %}

-{% highkight xaml %}
+{% highlight xaml %}

     <radialmenu:SfRadialMenu x:Name="radialMenu"
         ItemWidth="30" ItemHeight="50"